comsci-uwc-isak/unit-1-project-keitaromae/README.md

 Evaluation
 -----------
 Test 1:
-The first run of the test file was unsuccessfull because the Database folfer was not existent.
+The first run of the test file was unsuccessfull because the Database folder was not existent.
 Also the create program did not store the license file inside the Database folder.
 Changing the line 'echo " " > Database/$license.txt'.
 Solved this issue.

 Second run of the program we had one issue: the test file needed to move to the main folder